Tag: pain

 • What does sacrifice mean to you?

 • What does it mean to live as an almost sacrifice?
 What about an actual sacrifice?
-What about living a life of sacrifice?
+What about a life of sacrifice?

 ※Prayer※